orsonteodoro/oiledmachine-overlay/CONTRIBUTING.md

     - Long strings need to be hard wrapped.
     - URIs processed by bazel should not be hard wrapped.
   - Constants are capitalized.
+  - Variables are lower case and have _ between words.
+  - USE flags should be hyphenated between words most of the time.
+    Underscores can used by USE flags in profiles/desc.
   - Most strings should be in double quotes.
   - Floats should be in double quotes.
   - Integers do not need to be double quotes.